neilhewitt/NanoMessenger/README.md

 However, there are circumstances where you might not want to have the pings enabled (for example if debugging) as they run on a separate thread and will not stop at the breakpoint.
 So you can set the PingEnabled property to false.
 You should not do this in a deployed context as otherwise the Messenger will go on attempting to send and receive messages until the underlying TcpClient becomes aware that it is disconnected (which may never happen).

+You can set the ping timeout and interval between pings as properties on the Messenger class.

 #### Opening and Closing the Messenger

-Two methods, Open() and Close(), are supplied.
-Open() begins the process of attempting to connect.
-Close() closes down the connection but does not dispose any threads or resources, and the connection can be re-opened by calling Open() again.
+Two methods, BeginConnect() and Close(), are supplied.
+BeginConnect() begins the process of attempting to connect.
+Close() closes down the connection but does not dispose any threads or resources, and the connection can be re-opened by calling BeginConnect() again.

 The Connected property indicates if the Messenger is currently connected.
 This status is controlled by the ping mechanism, so it's possible for a connection to have disconnected during the timeout period for the ping (or if pinging is disabled) while Connected remains true.
-You should account for this latency in your application.
+You should account for this in your application.

 #### Sending messages

-The core of the Messenger is the queue to which messages can be added for transmission to the other end of the connection.
+The core of the Messenger is a queue to which messages can be added for transmission to the other end of the connection.

 To add a message to the queue, call QueueMessage().
 It takes a single string parameter containing the message to send.
-Messages may only be strings and are unstructured, though you can of course use your own format within the string to structure the data if you wish.
+Messages may only be strings and are unstructured, though you can of course use your own format within the string to structure the data as you wish.

     Message message = messenger.QueueMessage("Hello, world!");